kazumatu981/markdown-it-kroki/README.md

 # markdown-it-kroki

-This library is a pugin for markdown-it to create textual figure to svg (or png).
+> This library was designed to embed [Kori.io](https://kroki.io/) diagram into [Marp](https://marp.app/) Slide-deks!!

-> Especialy, design for marpit !!
+This library is a pugin for markdown-it to embed figure is created by textual syntax.

-To use this package, You can write Programing Diagram (like uml) is written by **code** in Marp Slides-deck.
+To use this package, You can embed **Software Diagram** (like uml) is written by **code** in Marp Slides-deck.

-See sample code.
+See marp sample code.

 ## Sample